tstillwell/appengine_multiblog/README.md

  as they will not work without bootstrap.
 The same goes for glyphicons that are used throughout the design.

-The default CSS is stored in /static/main.css and can be changed or overwritten to meet your needs.
+The default CSS is stored in /static/main.css and can be changed or overwritten.

 Keep in mind that `base.html` actually links to a minified version of `main.css` so if you change `main.css` no style changes